koi-kojima/jupyter-docker/README.md

 `docker run -d --gpus all --name "ssh.$USER" -p 8888 ghcr.io/koi-kojima/jupyter:v7.8-cuda /usr/sbin/sshd -D`

 DO NOT run with `-it`.
-The sshd process doesn't accept any inputs (even Ctr-D or Ctr-C) so you can't do anything.
+The sshd process doesn't accept any inputs (even Ctrl-D or Ctrl-C) so you can't do anything.

 ## Improvements